debasishpoddar/stockholmassignment/README.md

 /src/main/scala/com/stklm/core/processor/TemparatureData.scala
 /src/main/scala/com/stklm/core/processor/PresureData

+Test Cases :
+/src/test/scala/com/stklm/core/processor/PressureDataProcessor.scala
+/src/test/scala/com/stklm/core/processor/TemparatureDataProcessor.scala

+Resources :
+/src/test/resources/stockholmA_barometer_2013_2017.txt
+/src/test/resources/stockholmA_daily_temp_obs_2013_2017_t1t2t3txtntm.txt

 Requirements :

-Scala
-Spark
+1)Scala
+2)Spark
-Eclipse IDE 2017-18 with maven build enabled.
+3)Eclipse IDE 2017-18 with maven build enabled.
-Java JDK 8
+4)Java JDK 1.8
-Should have JAVA_HOME set for the user in Environment variable.
+5)Should have JAVA_HOME set for the user in Environment variable.
-Replace the JAR_LOCATION and HDFS_DATA_LOCATION in tempdataprocessrun.sh and pressuredataprocessrun.sh with actual paths.
+6)Replace the JAR_LOCATION and HDFS_DATA_LOCATION in tempdataprocessrun.sh and pressuredataprocessrun.sh with actual paths.
-Update value of spark_warehouse_dir in InfraUtility.scala according to the environment
+7)Update value of spark_warehouse_dir in InfraUtility.scala according to the environment 8)Need to configure log4j.properties in spark conf folder and will require log4j jars in every node for achieving the same.

 Do you have other use cases or questions ?